skip-mev/connect-sdk/README.md

 This repository contains CosmWasm bindings to interact with the [Skip:Connect](https://github.com/skip-mev/connect) modules `x/oracle` and `x/marketmap`.
-More about information about Connect is available in the docs [here](https://docs.skip.build/connect/introduction).
+More information about Connect is available from the Connect docs [here](https://docs.skip.build/connect/introduction).

 The bindings in this repository live in